-Note 11.
+Note 10.
 Income Taxes

-As of December 31, 2009, the Company had a federal income tax loss carryforward of approximately \$15,000,000, which begins expiring in 2019.
-The Company reduced its deferred tax valuation allowance in 2009 by \$24,469,000 due primarily to the expiration of the capital loss carryforward.
-Realization of the Company's carryforwards is dependent on future taxable income.
+As of March 31, 2011 the Company had a federal income tax loss carryforward of approximately \$13,000,000, which begins expiring in 2019.
+Realization of the Company's carryforwards is dependent on future taxable income and capital gains.
+A portion of Company's net operating loss carryforwards were utilized to offset taxable income generated in the quarters ended March 31, 2011 and March 31, 2010.
 A valuation allowance has been recorded to reflect the tax effect of the net loss carryforwards not used to offset a portion of the deferred tax liability resulting from the Wilhelmina Transaction.
 Ownership changes, as defined in the Internal Revenue Code, may have limited the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.
 Subsequent ownership changes could further affect the limitation in future years.

-Note 12.
+Note 11.
 Related Parties

-Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, hold the following executive officer and board of director positions with the Company: Chairman of the Board and Chief Executive Officer, Director and Chief Financial Officer, and Director, General Counsel and Secretary, respectively.
-NCM is the General Partner of Newcastle, which owns 31,526,517 shares of Common Stock.
+As of March 31, 2011, Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, held the following executive officer and board of director positions with the Company: Chairman of the Board and Chief Executive Officer, Chief Financial Officer, General Counsel and Secretary, respectively.
+NCM is the General Partner of Newcastle, which owns 34,064,466 shares of Common Stock.
+At the annual meeting of stockholders of the Company held on January 20, 2011, the stockholders of the Company elected Clinton Coleman (Vice President at NCM) and James Dvorak (Vice President at NCM) to serve as directors of the Company.

 The Company's corporate headquarters are located at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, which are also the offices of NCM.
 The Company occupies a portion of NCM space on a month-to-month basis at \$2,500 per month, pursuant to a services agreement entered into between the parties.
 Pursuant to the services agreement, the Company receives the use of NCM's facilities and equipment and accounting, legal and administrative services from employees of NCM.
-The Company incurred expenses pursuant to the services agreement totaling approximately \$8,000 and \$24,000 for the three and nine months ended September 30, 2010, respectively, and \$8,000 and \$48,000 for the three and nine months ended September 30, 2009, respectively.
-The Company owed NCM \$0 and approximately \$78,000 as of September 30, 2010 and 2009, respectively, under the services agreement.
+The Company incurred expenses pursuant to the services agreement totaling approximately \$8,000 for the three months ended March 31, 2011 and March 31, 2010.
+The Company owed NCM \$0 and approximately \$8,000 as of March 31, 2011 and 2010, respectively, under the services agreement.

-On August 25, 2008, concurrently with the execution of the Acquisition Agreement, the Company entered into the Equity Financing Agreement with Newcastle for the purpose of obtaining financing to complete the transactions contemplated by the Acquisition Agreement (see Note 4).
+On August 25, 2008, concurrently with the execution of the Acquisition Agreement, the Company entered into the Equity Financing Agreement with Newcastle for the purpose of obtaining financing to complete the transactions contemplated by the Acquisition Agreement (see Note 3).